-North Americans spend about 55 per cent of their working hours on meetings, administrative tasks, and other “interruptions” from their primary responsibilities?
+Did you know that North Americans spend about 55 percent of their working hours on meetings, administrative tasks, and other “interruptions” from their primary responsibilities?
 This was the case for UpHouse’s Alex Varricchio in his previous role.
 Here’s what he learned.

-I came from a company that spent a lot of time in meetings – planning meetings, to be more specific.
-The company encouraged a high-level of involvement in internal meetings to better the organization.
+I came from a company that spent a lot of time in meetings—specifically planning meetings.
+The company encouraged a high level of involvement in internal meetings to better the organization.

 I was responsible for a team of managers who were tasked with creativity.
-They needed to bring together new and innovative ideas on a daily basis.
+They needed to bring together new and innovative ideas daily.
 I often received complaints from my team about a lack of focus time, which made it difficult to come up with good ideas and create new things.
 They felt like they were spending all their time planning the next project or catching up on existing ones.
-To stay on top of things, many of them had to do their ideation outside of working hours.
+To stay on top of things, many had to do their ideation outside of working hours.

 I asked my team to write down all the meetings they had with their own teams and provide me with the list.
 I wanted to see the extent of the problem.
 The list confirmed that we certainly had a big problem.
 The managers spent about 15 hours a week on internal meetings.